Teachable-AI-Lab/teachable-ai-lab/about.md

 The Teachable AI Lab (or TAIL for short) is an interdisciplinary research group at [Georgia Institute of Technology][gt home]'s [School of Interactive Computing][ic home].
+We are located in the Technology Square Research Building (TSRB) outside at 230B.
 Our mission is to better understand how people teach and learn and to build machines that can teach and learn like people do.
 We engage in both _use-inspired_ and _fundamental_ research to achieve this mission.

 ### What we do